saezlab/cache-manager/docs/community/index.md

-Welcome to the Omnicache community!
+Welcome to the cache-manager community!
 We follow open-source principles and encourage any sort of contribution.
 We communicate on GitHub, where we also organise our projects.